meg-imperato/PersonalityQuiz/README.md

-# PersonalityQuiz
+# PersonalityQuizTemplate
 This project is fun for beginners looking to get familiar with basic javascript logic.
-This template will allow the programmer to build a quiz thate determines which of several personality types the user is the most like.
+This template will allow the programmer to build a quiz that determines which of several personality types the user is the most like.
 Topics:
 * If/Else statements
 * And(&&) operator